mcarr-and/go-gin-marshalling/README.md

 * Adding CI server integration
 * Adding project to a Docker container
 * Helm chart to add Gin Server and Database
-* Skaffold to set up the K8s cluster for this project.
 * Terrafrom project into EKS

 ## Bibliography of sites used for creating this project: